“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 We are distributed, so the only way we could test was: submit a request, call IT, hope someone is around, check if the request has been submitted.

 This took forever.
 At some point, some of our requests went through – but not all of them.
-Another week later, turned out that documentation is incorrect again – some arguments we were assigning (as a part of the request array with nearly 200 parameters) were wrong.
+Another week later, turned out that inaccurate or incomplete technical documentation again – some arguments we were assigning (as a part of the request array with nearly 200 parameters) were wrong.
 We were supposed to use other data vectors named incorrectly.

 Long story short, things can and will go south more often than not.
-As much as you try to sift through the project requirements and pinpoint every single detail, you’ll always end up with edge cases.
+As much as you try to sift through the project requirements and pinpoint every single detail, you’ll always end up with unforeseen edge scenarios.

-Fixed-fee website development price estimates will make that a tedious process.
-Even if that’s considered scope creep, requesting additional payment for that overhead may fail in the end.
+Fixed-scope pricing models will make that a resource-intensive estimation process.
+Even if that’s considered continuous scope evolution, requesting additional payment for that overhead may fail in the end.

 Here’s what happened when we moved to development retainers instead.